Sharpe's Escape: Part Two: Coimbra

-Sharpe is sent ahead to Coimbra to prepare billets for the regiment and its officers.
-His friend, Portuguese Captain Jorge Vicente, goes along.
+Sharpe is sent ahead to Coimbra to prepare billets for the regiment.
+His friend, Portuguese Captain Jorge Vicente (whom he met in Sharpe's Havoc), goes along.
 Sharpe goes to Major Ferreira's house and finds it abandoned, except for his children's English governess, Sarah Fry, naked and locked in a room.
 Ferragus and his men had been guarding his brother's house, and Ferragus was planning to rape Sarah, but had to leave ahead of the arriving British soldiers.
 Ferragus, still seeking revenge against Sharpe, lures him, Sergeant Patrick Harper, and Vicente (along with Sarah) to a warehouse where he has hidden an enormous stockpile of food and other supplies for sale to the desperate French Army.
 Ferragus traps the four in the stone cellar, planning to return and finish them off after the British and Portuguese forces depart.

-Ferragus is sure the cellar is escape-proof, but Sharpe and Harper, seeing the movement of rats, pry up the floor and break into a sewer, through which they escape.
-By the time they emerge above ground, the British Army has left and the French are raping, pillaging and murdering the residents of the city.
+Ferragus is sure the cellar is escape-proof, but Sharpe and Harper pry up the floor and break into a sewer, through which they escape.
+By the time they emerge, the British Army has left and the French are raping, pillaging and murdering the city residents.
 Sharpe and Harper save a young Portuguese woman, Joana, from being raped by three French soldiers.
-Before fleeing the city, Sharpe manages to set fire to the warehouse, destroying the supplies.
-Ferragus and his brother have already been paid for their stores, but flee the city when they see the warehouse burning, realising they will be blamed for its loss.
+Before fleeing the city, Sharpe manages to set fire to the warehouse, destroying much of the supplies.
+Ferragus and his brother have already been paid by the French for their stores, but flee the city when they see the warehouse burning, realising they will be blamed for its loss.